-$$y_t - n_t = -\alpha n_t + (1 - \alpha)\psi e_t + a_t$$
+$$y_t - n_t = -\alpha n_t + (1 - \alpha) \quad e_t + a_t$$

-Labor market frictions make it costly to adjust employment n_t .
-Effort e_t provides an alternative margin of adjustment of labor input and is not subject to those frictions (or to a lesser degree).
+Labor market frictions make it costly to adjust employment $n_t$ .
+Since these adjustment costs are convex, frictions are higher when the average level of hiring is higher.
+Effort $e_t$ provides an alternative margin of adjustment of labor input and is not subject to those frictions (or to a lesser degree).
 Thus, the larger the frictions, the less employment fluctuates and the more volatile fluctuations in effort.
-As a result, a reduction in frictions decreases the volatility of effort and therefore increases the relative volatility of employment with respect to output.
-The increased volatility of n_t also makes labor productivity less procyclical, and, in the presence of shocks other than shifts in technology, may even make productivity countercyclical, consistent with the evidence reported below.
+As a result, a decline in turnover reduces the average amount of hiring, reduces frictions, decreases the volatility of effort and therefore increases the relative volatility of employment with respect to output.
+The increased volatility of $n_t$ also makes labor productivity less procyclical, and, in the presence of shocks other than shifts in technology, may even make productivity countercyclical, consistent with the evidence reported below.